allenlin90/programmingLearning/javascriptLearning/completeJavaScriptCourse2020/README.md

    1. Improve the ingredients parsing algorithm
    1. Come up with an algorithm for calculating the amount of servings
    1. Improve error handling

+# Laptop Store Project

+1. This is an introduction about the use of `Node.js` and how to use it to render a webpage dynamically.

+### Laptop Store Project - Part 1

+### Laptop Store Project - Part 2